xunit/xunit.analyzers/README.md

 To open an issue for this project, please visit the [core xUnit.net project issue tracker](https://github.com/xunit/xunit/issues).

+To build the project, you will need Visual Studio 2017.
+The VSIX project can be set as your startup project, to debug the analyzers inside a special instance of Visual Studio.

 ## Analysis and Code Fix in Action

 ![Analyzer in action animation](https://cloud.githubusercontent.com/assets/607223/25752060/fb4af444-316b-11e7-9e7c-fc69ade132fb.gif)